web3-storage/web3.storage/packages/website/pages/docs/how-tos/troubleshooting.md

 The HTTP API imposes rate limits to ensure that a single user cannot overwhelm the service with a flood of requests.

 Rate limits are imposed when more than 30 requests from the same API token are received within a ten second window.
 To avoid being limited, try to throttle your requests to stay within this limit.
 Alternatively, you can respond to a 429 status by backing off for a few seconds and retrying the request.

+## I am experiencing slowness in uploads to web3.storage

+Please make sure that you are using the latest version of web3.storage client: v3.5.6 or greater.
+There is an issue in the latest Node version ([nodejs/node#42117](https://github.com/nodejs/node/pull/42117)) and we reverted using native version of Blob in latest release until that fix is shipped.

 [howto-store]: ./store.md
 [howto-query]: ./query.md